 A few tips to keep in mind when creating your masterpiece:

-- Keep it elegant, but playful with a vintage vibe. – Use creative fonts, like ones that can be found in our downloadable fonts.
+- Keep it elegant but playful with a vintage vibe.

 - Add a crest to the back of the envelope, like this.

-Modern Petals Blog is a the place to search for color related flower options, not just the purple seen here, but any color imaginable.
+Modern Petals Blog is the place to search for color-related flower options, not just the purple seen here but any color imaginable.
 This site also includes many other flower and bouquet details and wedding options as you plan your magical Potter-inspired wedding.

 To follow Bill and Fleur’s wedding theme, these flowers in the purple family will do just the trick.
-One of the flowers in the bouquet seen above are black calla lillies.
-These flowers give a dark, but magical feel especially when contrasted against a white or ivory dress.
+One of the flowers in the bouquet seen below are black calla lillies.
+These flowers give a dark but magical feel, especially when contrasted against a white or ivory dress.